Graduate Courses in Education

 EDUC 6338 Techniques for Earth Science for the Secondary Teacher (3-0).
 This course is designed to provide the graduate student with the advanced knowledge and techniques to successfully teach Geology, Meteorology, Oceanography and Astronomy to the student in public school.
 This class is an online course with provides a vast understanding of the components of advanced Earth Science to enhance techniques for success in the classroom.
 This course can be utilized by graduate education students seeking electives in education and specializes in giving credit to the student seeking a general master's degree.

 EDUC 7302 Management of Counseling Programs(3-0) .
-An examination of the mission, philosophy, and function of counseling programs in schools, universities, and community agencies, with emphasis on program organization, administration, needs assessment, evaluation, legal and ethical issues, creating community coalitions and outreach, training support staff, and adopting and adapting culturally relevant prevention and intervention programs.
+An examination of the mission, philosophy, and function of counseling programs in schools systems with emphasis on program organization, administration, needs assessment, evaluation, legal and ethical issues, creating community coalitions and outreach, training support staff, and adopting and adapting culturally relevant prevention and intervention programs.
+Prerequisite: The grade of B or higher in EDUC 5314 and have instructors permission.

 EDUC 7305 Workshop in Education (3-0).
 A special topics course in which the course content varies according to the instructor's course design.
 May be repeated two times when the course content varies.